 “It addresses many health concerns, including dental care, digestive health, skin problems, obesity, and more,” Contreras explains.
 “Feeding raw isn’t for every dog but the average dog will benefit greatly from eating a raw diet instead of processed kibble.”

 Eating raw can be convenient, too.
-More stores have started to carry raw food in freezers, and if you make your own raw diet, you can keep it frozen for convenience too.
+More stores have started to carry raw food in freezers, and if you make your own raw diet, you can keep it frozen for convenience.

-“If you would rather not do the homework to research a well-planned DIY raw diet, it’s better to rely on a quality store brought brand,” Contreras says.
+“If you would rather not do the homework to research a well-planned DIY raw diet, it’s better to rely on a quality store-bought brand,” Contreras says.
 “You can still add some raw meaty bones and other odds and ends yourself.”

 Look for trustworthy brands like Primal or The Honest Kitchen and if you can’t find your brand on the shelves, ask the store to start carrying it or order online.
 If you’re worried about your dog getting all the vitamins and minerals he needs, there’s just one thing to look for.